JavaScript IndexedDB

 • Third, call the put() method of the object store to insert a new record.

-• Finally, close the connection to the database once the transaction completes.
+• Finally, close the connection to the database once the transaction is completed.

 The following insertContact() function inserts a new contact into the Contacts object store: